Regan298/Disaster-Master/README.md

 # Disaster Master

 A disaster simulator for training disaster relief workers.
+Set up your own disaster scenario, get your trainees to connect, and run through you disaster scenario.<br>
 This program is open to modification from anyone looking to adapt this program to suit your organisation and its training methods.

 ## Install notes